OHFLesvos/free-shop/README.md

     php artisan migrate

-Seed the database with random entries (for development):

-    php artisan db:seed

 ## Deployment

 The code contains a [GitHub actions](https://docs.github.com/en/actions) definition to assemble and deploy the application to any web hosting server via SSH whenever changes are made to the 'production' branch.
 Credentials for the target server need to be provided as [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).